qazions/qazions/README.md

 🧩 Creative Puzzle & Logic Game Design – Experience in designing games that challenge logic, reflexes, and strategy, with unique mechanics and scalable difficulty.

-💼 Full-Cycle Game Development – From idea to final build: game concepting, UI/UX, development, polish, optimization, and store deployment.
+💼 Full-Cycle Game Development – From idea to final build: game concepting, polish, optimization, Integrate Ads with mediation and IAP store deployment.

 📧 setup A general meeting for project discussion